Dylan Carlson Player Props: Cardinals vs. Astros

 Dylan Carlson At The Plate

-- Carlson is batting .248 with five doubles, a triple, five home runs and 12 walks.
+- Carlson is hitting .248 with five doubles, a triple, five home runs and 12 walks.

-- He has gone deep in four games this year (9.1%), leaving the park in 3.1% of his trips to the plate.
+- In four games this season, he has hit a long ball (8.9%, and 3.1% of his trips to the dish).

-- Carlson has picked up an RBI in 27.3% of his games this year, with two or more RBI in 11.4% of his games.
-He has also produced three or more runs in two contests.
+- In 12 games this season (26.7%), Carlson has picked up an RBI, and in five of those games (11.1%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored at least one run 16 times this year (36.4%), including one multi-run game.
+- He has scored at least once 16 times this season (35.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.